FlexCouncil/GANSynth-Stereo/README.md

 !python gansynth_generate.py --ckpt_dir=path --output_dir=path --midi_file=path --attack_percent=1 --attack_slope=0.5 --release_percent=1 --release_slope=0.5
 ```

-You can see that the bottom line looks a little different from the training script.
-There are no “—hparams” this time, but the idea is the same—you’re telling the algorithm how you want it to generate audio. "--ckpt_dir" should be the same as "train_data_path" from the training script. "--output_dir" is where you want your generated audio file to go, and "--midi_file" is where your MIDI file lives.
-Attack and release slopes pertain to the bezier curves--the range is 0 to 1, and higher numbers mean quicker changes.
-Attack and release percentages (range: 0-100) control fades over the entire length of the note, which means that values above 50 may result in overlapping fades.
+You can see that the bottom line is different from the training script.
+There are no “—hparams” this time, but the idea is the same—you’re telling the algorithm how you want it to generate audio. "--ckpt_dir" should be the same as "train_data_path" from the training script. "--output_dir" is where you want your generated audio file to go, and "--midi_file" is where your MIDI file lives. "--attack_slope" and "--release_slope" pertain to the bezier curves--the range is 0 to 1, and higher numbers mean quicker changes. "--attack_percent" and "--release_percent" (range: 0-100) control fades over the entire length of the note, which means that values above 50 may result in overlapping fades.